ciena/ciena.saos10/docs/ciena.saos10.saos10_fps_module.rst

                 <td>
                 </td>
                 <td>
                         <div>This object indicates the flow point identifier.
 The identifier is a text string that is used to identify a flow point.
 Unique string values are chosen to uniquely identify the flow point.
 Octet values of 0x00 through 0x1f are illegal.
-MEF 26.1 restricts the maximum size identifiers to 45 octets. (fp list key)</div>
+MEF 26.1 restricts the maximum size identifiers to 45 octets.
+(Key for list: fp)</div>
                 </td>
             </tr>
             <tr>